Partial order on passive states and Hoffman majorization in quantum thermodynamics: Passive states and passivity-preserving quantum operations

 \subsection{Activity-breaking operations (ABO)}

 We define a special class of passivity-preserving operations that are interesting from a resource-theoretic viewpoint, namely the activity-breaking operations.
 Naturally, a quantum channel $\mc{N}_{S\to S'}$ is called \textit{activity-breaking} if the output state of the channel is always passive for any input state, i.e., $\mc{N}(\rho_S)\in\msc{P}(S')$ for all $\rho_S\in\msc{D}(S)$.
 This is a straightforward analog to the notions of entanglement-breaking or coherence-breaking channels.
-The following theorem gives a complete characterization of activity-breaking channels. \begin{theorem} A quantum channel $\mc{N}_{S\to S'}$, where $\dim(\mc{H}_{S})=\dim(\mc{H}_{S'})$, is activity-breaking if and only if it admits the following form
+The following theorem gives a complete characterization of activity-breaking channels. \begin{theorem} A quantum channel $\mc{N}_{S\to S'}$, where the Hamiltonian of system $S'$ is denoted as $H_{S'}=\sum_{k=0}^{d-1}E'_k\op{E'_k}{E'_k}$ and $\dim(\mc{H}_{S'})=\dim(\mc{H}_{S})$, is activity-breaking if and only if it admits the following form